Meta

 • Only target people 18 years or older

-Advertisers don’t need written permission to run ads that:
+Advertisers don’t need written authorization to run ads that:

 • Educate, advocate or give public service announcements related to prescription drugs